hideya/langchain-google-genai-ex/README.md

 For many developers, this can make Gemini difficult to use with LangChain.js and some MCP servers.
-Even if only one incompatible MCP server is included in the MCP definitions passed to `MultiServerMCPClient`, all subsequent MCP usage starts failing with the error above.
+Even if only one incompatible MCP server is included in the MCP definitions passed to `MultiServerMCPClient`, all subsequent MCP usage starts failing with the 400 Bad Request error.

 **This library handles all these schema incompatibilities through schema transformation, converting complex MCP tool schemas into Gemini-friendly formats**, so you can focus on building instead of debugging schema errors.

-See [this design decision document](./DESIGN_DECISIONS.md) for the implementation details.

 ## Complete Usage Example